 I now believe that a great number of people within the ambiguously self-described "spiritual community" experience symptoms of mental illness.
 Kundalini yoga included.
 These communities, however, tend to view the symptoms as either positive effects, or far beyond the scope of standard medicine (doctor can't align a bindu chakra!).

-Around the same time, right after having gone to my first Kundalini Yoga class, I ended up meeting (and falling in love with) a mesmerizing woman of mysticism that tenderly guided me off-the-deep-end with this style of thinking: numerology, synchronicity, Reiki, manifestation, the Mayan calendar, tarot, crystals, &c.
+Around the same time, right after having gone to my first Kundalini Yoga class, I ended up meeting (and, perhaps unfortunately, falling in love with) a mesmerizing woman of mysticism that tenderly guided me off-the-deep-end with this style of thinking: numerology, synchronicity, Reiki, manifestation, the Mayan calendar, tarot, crystals, &c.
 My symptoms slowly got much worse.
 We shared a very deep and special bond.
 I heavily admired her, and felt I had much to learn from my newfound companion.
-We ended up spending nearly every day together, dating, taking trips all over the world, getting matching tattoos, performing thrill-seeking stunts, and attending shamanistic ceremonies together.
+We ended up spending nearly every day together, going on dates, making love, taking trips all over the world, getting matching tattoos, performing thrill-seeking stunts, and attending shamanistic ceremonies together.
 We had an incredible time (the best year of my life), but there was a lot of unhealthy and certainly uncharacteristic behavior for me.
 Over the course of the manic year I spent with her, my delusional worldview (and hallucinations) had grown significantly worse, which lead to the absurd themes of thinking featured in the above event.

 The first time she left my apartment, I watched as a red/glowing infinitely-detailed sacred geometry adorned my plain white door.
 These are the types of hallucinations I would see upon occasion, especially after prolonged periods of meditation or excitement.
 These experiences were interpreted to be of deep spiritual significance.
 Most hallucinations were non-visual, however, and involved subtle sensations best described in yogic terms as "feeling the flow of pranic energy".
 The rest could be described as an explosion of mental imagery with remarkable resolution/clarity.